AdhwaithMenon601/hci_project_2021/README.md

 # HCI Project - AR Fix
----

-This repository contains code and report for the HCI project by the team consisting of:
+This repository contains code and reports for the HCI project by the team consisting of:

 Adhwaith Menon [PES1201800207]
 Vishnu V Erapalli [PES1201801297]